 What is the ‘bid/offer spread’?

 The difference between the buy and sell prices – the so-called ‘bid/offer spread’ – can also be wider.
 To prevent repeated exposure to the bid/offer spread, investment in physical gold is generally recommended for long-term investors.
 Some providers do offer access to rapid liquidity for investors who may need to access it in emergencies or wish to respond to rapidly changing market conditions.
 At the Pure Gold Company, we offer all our investors a Buy Back Guarantee on all gold purchased through us.
+The development of services offering secure investments in physical gold is a response to market demand for ultra-secure safe havens during turbulent financial times.
+These offerings sometimes include segregated secure storage at the investor’s discretion.

 It is for investors to judge whether the costs and benefits of physical gold and how to safely store it are a good fit for the aims of their investment portfolio.
 At the Pure Gold Company, we specialise in making investments in physical gold as simple and straight-forward as possible.
 We can advise on secure insured delivery and storage of your investments and work hard to find the best and most tax-efficient fit for each of our clients.